 We view the proxy voting process as an opportunity to encourage continual improvement and ensure that our clients' interests are represented and protected.
-Our proxy voting is delegated to ISS who, in the majority of cases, conduct the votes in accordance with their standard policies.
+Our proxy voting is delegated to ISS who, in the majority of strategies those votes are cast by ISS in accordance with the ISS Benchmark Voting Policy.
+For strategies that incorporate significant ESG solution considerations, votes are cast by ISS in accordance with the ISS Sustainability Voting Policy.
 For separately managed accounts Acadian clients can also request specific or custom policies.
 At the outset of each investment relationship with a client, the client has three options to choose from in connection with how its shares are voted on resolutions.
 Firstly, a client may independently select to retain full voting discretion to itself cast votes for its portion of shares.
-Secondly, a client may independently choose to have Acadian vote its shares consistent with Acadian's disclosed policy, which makes clear that Acadian delegates voting to Institutional Shareholder Services ("ISS") and those votes are cast by ISS in accordance with its benchmark voting policy which focuses on enhancing shareholder value.
-Thirdly, a client may provide Acadian with its own customized proxy voting policy (which Acadian then provides to ISS to apply) or instructs Acadian to have ISS apply another one of its policies, such as its sustainability proxy voting policy.
+Secondly, a client may independently choose to have Acadian vote its shares consistent with Acadian's disclosed policy, which makes clear that Acadian delegates voting to Institutional Shareholder Services ("ISS") and those votes are cast by ISS in accordance with its benchmark voting policy (which Acadian then provides to ISS to apply) or instructs Acadian to have ISS apply another one of its policies, such as its sustainability proxy voting policy.
 Thus, as a matter of Firm policy, each client directs Acadian on how they wish its shares to be voted.